 Ensure data is collected and submitted to facilitate analysis of the ROP performance metrics.

-04.03 Regional Directors, Divisions of Reactor Safety, Reactor Projects, and Nuclear Materials Safety (as applicable)
+04.03 Regional Directors, Divisions of Reactor Safety, Reactor Projects, Operating Reactor Safety, Radiological Safety and Security, and Nuclear Materials Safety (as applicable)

 Assist in identifying topics for focused assessments.